Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Methods

 \subsection{E-I Init: dynamic parameter initialization}

-Standard initialization schemes, such as Xavier \citep{Glorot2010} and Kaiming \citep{He2015} initialization, are incompatible with E-I circuits since their assumption of zero-centered weight distributions directly violates Dale's law, which imposes strict sign constraints on synaptic weights.
-A naive initialization under this constraint can easily lead to pathological network activity, making the training of deep architectures infeasible (see Section~\ref{ablation}).
-Therefore, we propose E-I Init, an initialization scheme designed for deep SNNs with E-I circuits.
-Its design is guided by two primary objectives: establishing an initial E-I balance to ensure neurons operate in a responsive state, preventing them from silencing or saturating, and setting an initial activity for gain control to ensure stable signal propagation from the start of training.
+As discussed in Section~\ref{Excitation and inhibition in cortex}, standard zero-centered initialization schemes like Xavier \citep{Glorot2010} and Kaiming \citep{He2015} are incompatible with the strict sign constraints of E-I segregation.
+Some naive initializations under this constraint lead to pathological network activity, making the training of deep architectures infeasible (see Section~\ref{ablation}).
+Therefore, we propose E-I Init, an initialization scheme designed for deep SNNs with the E-I circuit.
+Its design is guided by two primary objectives: (1) establishing an initial E-I balance to prevent neurons from silencing or saturating, and (2) setting an appropriate initial gain to ensure stable signal propagation.

-\textbf{E-I balance by subtractive inhibition}.
-A key goal of our initialization scheme is to ensure that neurons operate in a responsive regime.
-We achieve this by setting the expected subtractive inhibitory current to approximately balance the expected excitatory current, which is defined as
+\textbf{E-I balance via subtractive inhibition.} A key goal of our initialization scheme is to ensure that neurons operate in a responsive regime.
+We achieve this by setting the expected subtractive inhibitory currents to approximately balance the expected excitatory currents, which is defined as

-for each neuron $i$ in layer $l$ and results in a near-zero expected net input, preventing neurons from being saturated or silent at initialization.
-To implement this under the constraint of Dale's law, we draw inspiration from \citet{cornford2021} and leverage the exponential distribution for weight initialization.
-Specifically, we draw the excitatory weights $\ermW_{\mathrm {EE}}^{[l]}$ and $\ermW_{\mathrm {IE}}^{[l]}$ from an exponential distribution with a shared rate parameter $\lambda^{[l]}$.
+for each excitatory neuron $i$ in layer $l$ and results in a near-zero expected net input, preventing neurons from being saturated or silent at initialization.
+To implement this under the constraint of E-I segregation, we draw inspiration from \citet{cornford2021} and leverage the exponential distribution for weight initialization.
+Specifically, we draw the excitatory weights $\ermW_{\mathrm {EE}}^{[l]}$ and $\ermW_{\mathrm {IE}}^{[l]}$ from an exponential distribution with rate parameter $\lambda^{[l]}$.
 The inhibitory weights $\ermW_{\mathrm {EI}}^{[l]}$ are deterministically set to $1/n_{\mathrm{I}}^{[l]}$ to uniformly distribute the inhibitory signals.
-Assuming that presynaptic neurons fire independently with an average probability of $p$ (i.e., the spike from each neuron at any time step is an identical and independent Bernoulli trial with probability $p$), the expected excitatory input to neuron $i$ in layer $l$ is
+Here $\ermW_{\mathrm{AB}}^{[l]} \in \mathbb R$ denotes elements of $\mW_{\mathrm{AB}}^{[l]}$.
+Assuming that presynaptic neurons fire independently with an average probability of $p$ (i.e., the spike from each neuron at any time step is an independent and identically distributed (i.i.d.)
+Bernoulli trial with probability $p$), the expected excitatory input to excitatory neuron $i$ in layer $l$ is

 where $d$ is the dimension of input spikes.
-Similarly, the expected subtractive inhibitory current is
+Similarly, the expected subtractive inhibitory currents are